CJHodges/Chess-Personal-Project/README.md

 I intend to learn how to use javafx, I have never used javafx so i will need to learn how to use it and how to integrate the back-end/ logic of the game with javafx

 # Documentation of the project:
 There will be minimal documentation of the project.
-I plan to document changes made to the code using git commits and i plan to document the total amount of hours spent on teh project by adding blogs that contain what was done.
+I plan to document changes made to the code using git commits and i plan to document the total amount of hours spent on the project by adding blogs that contain what was done.